ahawkins/semaphore-continuous-deployment/article.md

 time to go to production--and you're stuck.
 This is not uncommon.
 The docker for development environments story is well developed.
 The community is still writing the production story.
-This tutorial will take from a greenfield web project to applicatoin running in production.
+This tutorial will take from a greenfield web project to application running in production.
 The structure looks like:

 1. Build and push docker images with `make`